Fortunatetech/E-Commerce-Database-Project-with-Microsoft-SQL/README.md

 ### E-Commerce-Database-Project-with-Microsoft-SQL
 In this project work, I have created an E-Commerce-Database-Project-with-Microsoft-SQL for a Laptop and Desktop computer company.
 The database has a total of 12 tables some of the tables includes customer table, payment table, phone table, product_catalog table, vendor table among others.

 ### Tools needed to reproduce this project work
 1. Install microsoft sql server
-2. Ensure you microsoft sql management studio installed on local machine
+2. Ensure you microsoft sql server management studio installed on local machine

 ### Note
 1. The Values in the last field (column) of table phone, payment, address and email are boolean values represented as 1 and 0. where 1 represent Yes and 0 represent No.